DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ### Train as you teach at a school or group of schools

-On a 'school direct (fee-funded)' programme you spend less time in academic learning than you would on a university course.
+On a 'school direct (fee-funded)' programme you spend less time learning about the theory of teaching than you would in [university-led training](/ways-to-train#go-back-to-university-as-a-postgraduate-student).

-Many courses give you a PGCE or PGDE in addition to QTS.
+Despite the focus on training as you teach, many courses give you a PGCE or PGDE (an academic qualification) in addition to QTS.

+Courses typically take one year but you may be able to study part-time.

-Although you pay course fees of around £9,250 you can:
+Fees are usually around £9,250 but you can:

 * get [funding that you do not have to pay back](https://review-get-into-teaching-app-1182.london.cloudapps.digital/funding-your-training#bursaries-and-scholarships) for certain subjects
 * apply for a [student loan](https://review-get-into-teaching-app-1182.london.cloudapps.digital/funding-your-training#tuition-fee-and-maintenance-loans)